codr7/g-fu/v1/README.md

 outer
 ```

-And when called without arguments, it creates the specified bindings in the current environment.
+And when called without arguments, it binds the specified names in the current environment instead.
+In the following example, `bar` and `baz` are bound in the current environment which already contains `foo`.

 ```
   (let (foo 1)